FriendSoftwareLabs/friendchat/README.md

 You will find the sourcecode of the Friend Chat server in the 'server' folder of the friendchat directory.
-As for the client, you will need to run the 'update.sh' script to copy the modified files at in the Friend build/services/FriendChat folder.
+As for the client, you will need to run the 'update.sh' script to copy the modified files in the Friend build/services/FriendChat folder.
 Please note that the server must be killed before doing so, otherwise the files will not be written. 'update.sh' also calls 'npm install' automatically to update the node.js modules used by the Friend Chat server : if you copy